fdrevet/hassio-addons-repository/somfy-protexial-io-proxy/DOCS.md

 ## Unofficial add-on

+This add-on is UNOFFICIAL.

+This add-on doesn't rely on any Somfy integration.

-This add-on is UNOFFICIAL, I don't work for Somfy Group or am affiliated with them in any way.
+I don't work for Somfy Group or am affiliated with them in any way.